bucketeer-io/bucketeer-docs/docs/home.md

 Describe the use cases where Bucketeer can be used.

-## What is coververed in each documentation section?
+## What is covered in each documentation section?

 Link all sections (using buttons) and provide a brief overview about each one.

-## Contact the Bucketeer Team
+## Contact the Bucketeer team

 If you don't find your answer here, feel free to [contact us](https://app.slack.com/client/T08PSQ7BQ/C043026BME1).